 The production Scenicruiser shared much of its design and technology with GM’s next generation 35′ intercity coach, the legendary PD-4104.
 That went into production in 1953, one year ahead of the Scenicruiser, and was the first truly modern coach, with air suspension that dramatically improved passenger comfort.
 Its story should really come first, since it arrived ahead of the Scenicruiser and pioneered most of its styling and many features, but we’ll come back to it.
 The two were essentially co-developed, and shared much in common, except for their drive train and size.

 Only one of the engines had a starter; the other would automatically be engaged via the fluid coupling after the first one started.
-Exactly how the fluid coupling was configured is not totally clear to me, since the mechanical clutch still was used for all starts and shifts.
-Unfortunately there are no available photographs of that whole complex arrangement, since it was soon jettisoned.
+Both fluid couplings fed into the transmission.

 Because the clutch was solenoid-operated, it was essentially on or off, resulting in inevitably jerky starts and shifts, although presumably the fluid coupling would have dampened that somewhat.
 That was revised in 1955 with a mechanical linkage for the clutch, giving smoother starts.
 But unlike the legendary reliability of the traditional GMC drive trains in the 35′ buses, the Rube Goldbergian affair in the Scenicruisers quickly proved very troublesome and unreliable.